Taliban attack Afghanistan's parliament, seize second district in north

 Taliban spokesman Zabihullah Mujahid claimed responsibility.

-“We have launched an attack on parliament as there was an important gathering to introduce the country’s defence minister,” he said by phone, referring to Stanikzai.
+“We have launched an attack on parliament as there was an important gathering to introduce the country’s defense minister,” he said by phone, referring to Stanikzai.

-Farhad Sediqi was one of several lawmakers who criticised security agencies for not preventing the attack.
+Farhad Sediqi was one of several lawmakers who criticized security agencies for not preventing the attack.

 “It shows a big failure in the intelligence and security departments of the government,” he said.